gastonmorixe/react-native-new-architecture-research/03-Turbo-Modules-The-New-Native-Modules.md

 # Chapter 4: TurboModules - The New Native Modules

 TurboModules are the second pillar of the New Architecture, representing a complete overhaul of the native module system.
 They replace the legacy system based on `RCTBridgeModule` and are designed from the ground up to be more performant, type-safe, and efficient.
-Just like Fabric, TurboModules are built directly on the foundation of the JSI.
+Just like Fabric, TurboModules are built directly on the foundation of the JSI and are the officially supported approach for new native modules in React Native 0.76+.
+[3]

 ## The Motivation: Problems with Legacy Native Modules